by Curator, Andrew Hadro

 JazzBariSax.com is a website devoted to publishing information related to the baritone sax.
 The site is regularly updated with relevant news about the baritone, but most of its content is contained within the articles and biographical pages of the curated list of baritone players, both past and present.
 In addition to the curated video collection of the best and most relevant YouTube videos, the site also houses a transcription repository where anyone around the world can download transcriptions of jazz baritone solos for their own personal study.
 These transcriptions have been sent in over the years by players all over as contributions to this community.
 We have over 125 transcriptions with well over 300,000 downloads!

-Where I grew up, I was very fortunately to have schools with great music programs, great teachers, and some really excellent local musicians.
+Where I grew up, I was very fortunate to have schools with great music programs, great teachers, and some really excellent local musicians.
 While they were helpful and knowledgeable about the saxophone and jazz, none of them were truly specialists or experts in the baritone saxophone.
 I continue to operate this site both to serve to promote the instrument as well as provide information specific to the instrument to people who may not otherwise have in-depth access.

 Many of the articles within were written by me, though I am constantly seeking out content, opinions, and relevant things to publish from other baritone saxophonists, both to grow the wealth of knowledge contained here, but also to diversify it.
-Every time I am travelling and meet a new baritone player I often tell them about the site, and it always brings me joy to be able to share this with them or to find out that they have been visiting for years.
+Every time I am traveling and meet a new baritone player I often tell them about the site, and it always brings me joy to be able to share this with them or to find out that they have been visiting for years.

 History of JazzBariSax.com